 Any man to all blood relative not come near to uncover nakedness, I am the Lord.

 The blood relatives are defined in Leviticus 21:2-3.
 The passage speaks from a male perspective and includes mother, father, sons, daughters, brother, and one’s virgin sister.
-The reverse would be true for a women.
-The expression “To come near” has the idea of approaching a person for the purpose of sexual relations.
+The reverse would be true for a woman.
+The expression “to come near” has the idea of approaching a person for the purpose of sexual relations.
 The Hebrew words for “uncover nakedness” imply sexual relations.
 Ezekiel 16:36 makes this clear.
 Here is the list from Leviticus.
 The New Living Translation has captured the meaning very accurately,

 Therefore, Leviticus 18:6 prohibits all sexual relations, including those listed above, and the ones listed in verses 7-17.
 The table below provides a complete list.
 Note: the prohibitions are addressed to men.
 The reverse applies to women.

 This is a complete list of the marriages that God forbids.
 This list includes those found in Leviticus 20:11-21; Deuteronomy 22:30; Deuteronomy 27:20-23; and 1 Corinthians 5:1.
 But marriage with a first cousin is not prohibited.
-It should be noted that God does not prohibit marriage with a brother’s wife in the case of a Leverite marriage (Deut.
-25:10).
+It should be noted that God does not prohibit marriage with a brother’s wife in the case of a Leverite marriage (Deuteronomy 25:10).
 Before God established these laws, marriage between brothers and sisters was allowed.
-For example, Abraham married his half-sister (Gen. 20:12).
+For example, Abraham married his half-sister (Genesis 20:12).

 Second, we are assuming that when you married in the United States, you did not violate any of the laws in the state in which you were married.
 If you are not sure, we would encourage you to check with a lawyer in that state.
-Here is a general summary of United States law regarding marriage from Law Connect!™, but it is important to remember that the laws vary from one state to another.
+Here is a general summary of United States law regarding marriage from “LawQA by Total Attorneys.”
+It is important to remember that the laws vary from one state to another.

-Third, assuming your marriage is valid, I would encourage you to consult with a medical doctor and seek advice about the wisdom of having children.
+Third, assuming your marriage is legally valid, we encourage you to consult with a medical doctor and seek advice about the wisdom of having children.
 He will be the best person to advise you.
-If he is discouraging, then I would encourage you to consider adoption.
+If he is discouraging, then we would encourage you to consider adoption.